rsrini7/Smart-Support-Buddy/README.md

 - MSG file parsing with metadata and attachment extraction
 - Jira integration with bi-directional linking
-- Confluence integration: ingest and search Confluence pages
+- Confluence integration: ingest and search Confluence pages (supports Basic Auth with username/password for Server/DC)
 - StackOverflow integration: ingest, index, and search StackOverflow Q&A
 - Unified search results: All sources (Issues, Confluence, Stack Overflow) are combined and sorted by similarity percentage in a single backend response for the frontend to display
 - Automatic deduplication for all sources using content-based hashing